librenms/librenms/doc/Extensions/Poller-Service.md

 ## Service Installation
 ### Upstart
 An upstart configuration file can be found in `scripts/librenms-poller-service.conf`.
-To install run `ln -s /opt/librenms/scripts/librenms-poller-service.conf /etc/init/librenms-poller-service.conf`.
+To install run `cp /opt/librenms/scripts/librenms-poller-service.conf /etc/init/librenms-poller-service.conf`.
 The service will start on boot and can be started manually by running `start librenms-poller-service`.
 If you receive an error that the service does not exist, run `initctl reload-configuration`.
 The service is configured to run as the user `librenms` and will fail if that user does not exist.
 ### LSB
 An LSB init script can be found in `scripts/librenms-poller-service.init`.
-To install run `ln -s /opt/librenms/scripts/librenms-poller-service.init /etc/init.d/librenms-poller-service && update-rc.d librenms-poller-service defaults`.
+To install run `cp /opt/librenms/scripts/librenms-poller-service.init /etc/init.d/librenms-poller-service && update-rc.d librenms-poller-service defaults`.
 ### systemd
 A systemd unit file can be found in `scripts/librenms-poller-service.init`.
-To install run `ln -s /opt/librenms/scripts/librenms-poller-service.service /etc/systemd/system/librenms-poller-service.service && systemctl enable librenms-poller-service.service`.
+To install run `cp /opt/librenms/scripts/librenms-poller-service.service /etc/systemd/system/librenms-poller-service.service && systemctl enable librenms-poller-service.service`.